 The following describes some of the features and requirements of the L-1 nonimmigrant visa program.

 General Qualifications of the Employer and Employee

-To qualify for L-1 classification in this category, the employer must
+To qualify for L-1 classification, and L1 A Visa, in this category, the employer must

-Currently be, or will be, doing business as an employer in the United States and in at least one other country directly or through a qualifying organization for the duration of the beneficiary’s stay in the United States as an L-1.
+Currently be, or will be, doing business as an employer in the United States and in at least one other country directly or through a qualifying organization for the duration of the beneficiary’s stay in the United States as an L-1, holding an L1 A Visa.
 While the business must be viable, there is no requirement that it be engaged in international trade.

 Doing business means the regular, systematic, and continuous provision of goods and/or services by a qualifying organization and does not include the mere presence of an agent or office of the qualifying organization in the United States and abroad.

 Generally have been working for a qualifying organization abroad for one continuous year within the three years immediately preceding his or her admission to the United States; and

 Be seeking to enter the United States to render services in an executive or managerial capacity to a branch of the same employer or one of its qualifying organizations.